 Our Milk Thistle Oil is pressed from organic, non-GMO milk thistle seeds, ensuring the best quality milk thistle oil.
 We also refrain from using heat during our pressing process in order to extract every drop of oil out of each seed without causing any damage to the fatty acid chains or any other nutritional compounds found inside.

-How do you stay healthy while keeping alcohol as part of your life?
+How do you have alcohol with a healthy lifestyle?
 Let us know in the comments!